 They say: "We need payment arrangements now."
 You say: "I understand.
 I need an itemized bill first and time to apply for assistance."

 They say: "We'll send this to collections."
-You say: "That's your choice, but I'm documenting price gouging and EMTALA violations for my attorney."
+You say: "That's your choice, but I'm documenting these charges and exploring all legal options including filing complaints with the State Attorney General."

 When You Call Them